 - A-Punk, Vampire Weekend

-I used to have a photoblog on Tumblr; ’twas a personal space where I’d upchuck photos, from selfies to texts to conversational screenshots.
-I feel pings of nostalgia as I revisit them.
-For a moment I forgot why I shut the blog down, stopped posting, ultimately privated it.
+I used to have a photoblog on Tumblr–many, in face.
+They were personal spaces where I’d upchuck photos, from selfies to texts to conversational screenshots.
+I sometimes feel pings of nostalgia as I revisit them.
+For a moment, I forgot why I shut the blog down, stopped posting, ultimately privated it.
 Then I stumbled upon a brief explanation on why I wanted to start over, this time on WordPress:

 I’ve been traitorously blogging on a WordPress (coolpeppermint.wordpress.com) as of late i.e trying to rewrite my memory and put things to words again since I’m not as afraid to do so anymore.
 I spent the past year and a half mildly terrified of the 26 lettered alphabet and what sorts of public verbal atrocities I’d commit with it.
 But after some time I was like, you know, fuck it.
 Fuck it, I’ll write, I’ll paint, I’ll hide, I’ll draw, fuck it.